Greg8128/searchserver/README.md

       # - https://www.bing.com/search?q=\1   # bing
       # - https://yandex.com/search/?text=\1 # yandex
 ```
+With this configuration, you can put "h" before a search query to search it on hoogle.
+Otherwise, the query will be searched on duckduckgo.

 `port` is the port that searchserver runs from.
 `patterns` is a list of search-replace pairs.
 Each one is a list with the first entry being a perl-style regular expression, and the second one being a URL template string in which captured entries can be substituted, with "\1" being the first substituted term, "\2" the second, and so forth.
 The first regex in the list that matches the query is used to substitue the query into the corresponding URL template string.